statiolake/pag/README.md

 - (other keys): input character

 Although matching string will be highlighted incrementally, the screen doesn't scroll until `n` or `N` is pressed in normal mode.

+## Limitations

+- On legacy Windows console, vertical resize cannot be not detected (see <https://github.com/crossterm-rs/crossterm/issues/466>).
+- Only UTF-8 input is supported.
+If you need to handle non-UTF-8 output such as cp932, use tools like iconv, [nkf](https://ja.osdn.net/projects/nkf/), etc to convert the input to UTF-8:

+    ```console
+    > help | nkf -w | pag
+    ```

+- Colored output is not supported.